Class of 2025

 Robert Libetti

 Robert Libetti is a filmmaker and journalist.
 He’s currently an executive producer for The Wall Street Journal, where he leads video investigations and documentaries.
 He and his team have reported on everything from the Wagner Group and the war in Ukraine to Tesla autopilot crashes, the January 6th Capitol riot and TikTok’s algorithm.
 Their documentary about the Wagner Group was released two weeks before the group’s failed insurrection and revealed 64 companies that Wagner and its founder Yevgeny Prigozhin used to funnel money to and from the Kremlin.
 The U.S. Treasury sanctioned companies identified in the film just days after the attempted coup.
 Libetti and his team were also the first to reveal how the Proud Boys led and instigated the January 6th attacks on the U.S. Capitol in 2021.
 Many of the individuals they identified, just weeks after the attack, have now been convicted of seditious conspiracy.
-Libetti’s work has been nominated for four Emmys, a duPont-Columbia Award and a Peabody.
+Libetti’s work has been nominated for several Emmys, a duPont-Columbia Award and a Peabody.
 He has won two Loeb Awards and was part of a team that won the IRE Philip Meyer Award for Investigative Journalism.
 He previously worked as a senior video journalist at the Journal, a senior video producer for Business Insider and a video journalist for FiOs1 News.

 He is studying the intersection of open-source research, traditional journalism and documentary filmmaking.